 Writing on Drugs By Sadie Plant

-‘Writing on Drugs’ by Sadie Plant was originally published in 1999.
+Writing on Drugs by Sadie Plant was originally published in 1999.
 The book is a dense examination on how drugs have influenced contemporary culture through the medium of literature.
-She uses a wide variety of sources and employs several post-structuralist theorists in her technique.
+She uses a wide variety of sources and employs several post-structuralist theorists in her writing technique.

-Barthes’ ‘death of the author’ is oddly implicit in ‘Writing on Drugs’.
-Sadie Plant is almost totally invisible throughout the text (rather than those she examines.)
-Her academic style is thick in quotations and references but often lacks cohesion and direction; the result is a bewildering tour of culture through drugs that lacks originality.
-Nearly the whole book is regurgitation and the manner of its construction, although seemingly thorough, tends to obscure any possible original meaning.
+Barthes’ Death of the Author essay is oddly implicit in Writing on Drugs as Sadie Plant remains largely invisible throughout the text (unlike those she examines.)
+Her academic style is thick in quotations and references but often lacks cohesion and direction, and this results in a rather too bewildering tour of culture through the drugs it uses.
+Nearly the whole book is regurgitation and the manner of its construction, although seemingly thorough, tends to obscure any possible original, or indeed wholly new, meaning.